gb8may/k8s-demo-gb8may/README.md

 ---
-# Building a demo application on Azure with AKS using Nginx-Ingress
+# Building a demo app on Azure with AKS using Nginx-Ingress
+by Mayara Gouveia - gb8may@gmail.com

 Demo using Kubernetes with Nginx Ingress